pingcap/docs/troubleshoot-lock-conflicts.md

 #### KeyIsLocked error

 In the Prewrite phase of a transaction, TiDB checks whether there is any write-write conflict, and then checks whether the target key has been locked by another transaction.
 If the key is locked, the TiKV server outputs a "KeyIsLocked" error.
 At present, the error message is not printed in the logs of TiDB and TiKV.
-Same as read-write conflicts, when "KeyIsLocked" occurs, TiDB automatically performs backoff and retry for the transaction.
+Same as read-write conflicts, when "KeyIsLocked" occurs, TiDB automatically performs backoff and retry for the transaction in the background.

 You can check whether there's any "KeyIsLocked" error in the TiDB monitoring on Grafana: